7 Best P90 Guitars [2023] Awesome Guitars With P90s

 Benefits: Incredible warmth, Smooth lead to rhythm changeover, Classic P90 bark and growl

 Rock tones, raw output, and P90s done right.
 The G&L ASAT Junior II is cost-effective, easy-playing, and reasonably versatile.
-It’s truly a punk rock guitar – one that comes at you with feisty mids and a go-getting attitude.
-It’s a pert, not a polished sound – one that can square up to the bite of a Gibson LP Junior but without the chunky neck to contend with.
-It’s not dirt cheap but priced competitively enough to be the best budget option in the P90 category.
+It’s truly a punk rock guitar – one that comes at you with strong mids and bags of attitude.
+While it isn’t dirt cheap, it’s still priced competitively enough to be the Best Budget option in the P90 category.

 Top Pick